mosen/profiledocs/_sources/payloads/ethernet.rst.txt

 Payloads without **active** in the name apply to Ethernet interfaces according to service order regardless of whether the interface is working or not.

+.. warning:: If you change the active ethernet interface after the profile is installed, it will not apply to the
+    newly active interface.

 Summary
 -------